grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (early morning: day 4, run to Stilt City)
-They motored nearly silently though the black depths for another two hours before the battery depletion warning lights lit up on the electrical system panel in the control room.
+They motored nearly silently through the black depths for another two hours before the battery depletion warning lights lit up on the electrical system panel in the control room.
 Hemi had his deck crew shut the motors down and keep the boat hovering steadily in place while using as little power as possible.
 He went down to the Captain's cabin and woke Percy.
 They returned to the sonar compartment together, updated their probable position on the chart --- still a long way from anywhere --- and decided to take the only reasonable action available to them: rise to periscope depth and have a look around.

 Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and floated upwards.
 They watched the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.

 "Holy fuck, Hemi," she said quietly, with her eyes in the viewport of the periscope.
-She rotated around the shaft of the periscope, swinging it around 360 degrees, as every submarine pilot is trained to do their first day using a periscope.
-In every direction she was faced with a gray wall, that occasionally pushed back to reveal an underlayer of a slate-colored ocean --- much calmer now --- rising and falling with the long frequency of deep ocean swells.
+She rotated around the shaft of the periscope, swinging it around 360 degrees, as every submarine skipper is trained to do on their first day using a periscope.
+In every direction she was faced with a gray wall that occasionally pushed back to reveal an underlayer of a slate-colored ocean --- much calmer now --- rising and falling with the long frequency of deep ocean swells.
 "Would you fucking believe our luck is still with us?
 We have a thick fog bank.
 In every direction."

 Hemi smiled.
 "Makes sense --- it was likely a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into cloud."